acend/tekton-basics-training/content/en/docs/02_introduction/02_introduction.md

 ## {{% param sectionnumber %}}.3: TaskRun

 The TaskRun is the single run representation of a Task - see it as an instantiation of your Task definition.
-It specifies one or more Step that will execute conatiner images and perform a defined piece of build work.
+It specifies one or more Step that will execute container images and perform a defined piece of build work.
 They are executed in the order of definition until all Steps have executed successfully or one failure occured.

 For more details check the official [documentation](https://tekton.dev/docs/pipelines/taskruns/).